hassaan3710/markdown-ninja/docs/development.md

 ## Devcontainer

-Connect the developemnt container to the `no-internet` network:
+Connect your developemnt container to the `no-internet` network:

 ```bash
 $ docker network connect no-internet [YOUR_DEV_CONTAINER]